Convergence of fixed-point continuation algorithms for matrix rank minimization: Practical Issues

-Note that in this algorithm, we compute an exact SVD of a smaller matrix $C^\top C\in\mathbb{R}^{c_s\times c_s}$.
+Note that in Algorithm \ref{alg:Linear-Time-SVD}, we compute an exact SVD of a smaller matrix $C^\top C\in\mathbb{R}^{c_s\times c_s}$.
 Thus, $c_s$ determines the speed of this algorithm.
 If we choose a large $c_s$, we need more time to compute the SVD of $C^\top C$.
 However, the larger $c_s$ is, the more likely are the $\sigma_t(C),t=1,\ldots,k_s$ to be close to the largest $k_s$ singular values of the matrix $A$ since the second term in the right hand side of \eqref{eq:error-fast-svd} is smaller.
 In our numerical experiments, we found that we could choose a relatively small $c_s$ so that the computational time was reduced without significantly degrading the accuracy.
 There are many ways to choose the probabilities $p_i$.
 In our numerical experiments in Section \ref{sec:numerical-results}, we used the simplest one, i.e., we set all $p_i$ equal to $1/n$.
 For other choices of $p_i$, see \cite{Drineas-Kannan-Mahoney-2006} and the references therein.

-Although PROPACK is more accurate than this Monte Carlo method (Algorithm \ref{alg:Linear-Time-SVD}), we observed from our numerical experiments that our algorithms are very robust and do not rely on the accuracy of the approximate SVDs.
+Although PROPACK is more accurate than this Monte Carlo method (Algorithm \ref{alg:Linear-Time-SVD}), we observed from our numerical experiments that our algorithms are very robust and are not very sensitive to the accuracy of the approximate SVDs.

 In the $j$-th inner iteration in FPCA we solve problem \eqref{MRM-affine-unconstrained} for a fixed $\mu=\mu_j$; and stop when \bea \frac{\|X^{k+1}-X^k\|_F}{\max\{1,\|X^k\|_F\}}<xtol,\eea where $xtol$ is a small positive number.
 We then decrease $\mu$ and go to the next inner iteration.